saranshkataria/frontend-starter-toolkit/README.md

-# Frontend Starter Kit
+# Frontend Starter Toolkit

-This starter kit is a good starting place for you if you are starting out with a React based project using Typescript.
+This starter toolkit is a good starting place for you if you are starting out with a React based project using Typescript.
 You can clone this repository and start using the project without having to worry about configuring tools and configurations.

 This project uses React, Typescript, Babel (for transpiling TS), Webpack ,ESLint (for code checking), Prettier (for code formatting) and Jest (for testing).